glicol/.github/profile/README.md

 https://github.com/chaosprint/glicol

-> In this organisation page, you can find the works related to Glicol's ecosystem.
+> In this organisation page, you can find the works related to Glicol's ecosystem, mainly because of the license issues.